rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 end
 ```

-Remember to add it at the bottom of the block so it does not override any other routes.
+Make sure to add this at the bottom of the block so it does not override any other routes.

 With this, the implementation should be pretty straightforward: